Have you ever wondered why your calculator seems to prefer answers in fraction form wherever possible?

 These numbers are said to be irrational, as they do not terminate once calculated.

-Other examples of irrational numbers include some cube and higher roots, plus numbers expressed as symbols such as π.
+Other examples of irrational numbers include some cube and higher roots, plus other numbers expressed as symbols in addition to π.

 In this activity, we will identify if numbers are rational or irrational and use this knowledge to help us solve problems.